The Rainbow Fish

-The Rainbow Fish is a children's picture book drawn and written by Swiss author and illustrator Marcus Pfister; it was translated into English by J. Alison James.
+The Rainbow Fish (Der Regenbogenfisch) is a children's picture book drawn and written by Swiss author and illustrator Marcus Pfister; it was translated into English by J. Alison James.
 The book is best known for the distinctive shiny foil scales of the Rainbow Fish.
 Decode Entertainment turned the story into an animated television series of the same name, which aired on the HBO Family television channel in the United States and Teletoon in Canada from 1999 until 2000.
-The book has been criticized for "promot[ing] socialism" and "collectivist" values in a children's book, with some saying that "...[the Rainbow Fish] only gets truly ostracized because he won't hand over his body parts on demand, in the name of equality."

 Plot

 The story is about a small rainbowfish with shiny, multi-colored scales, unlike the other fish from his shoal.
 (However, besides his blue, green, violet/purple, and pink scales, he had shiny silver scales among them.)
 One day, a small bluefish (named Blue in the TV series) who envied the shiny scales asks the Rainbow Fish if he could have one of his silver scales.
 The Rainbow Fish responds and refuses in a rude manner.
 The small blue fish tells the other fish about the Rainbow Fish's harshness, and as a result, the other fish do not want to play with him anymore.

 His only remaining friend, the starfish, tells him to go visit the wise octopus (named Wanda in the TV series) for advice.
 When he goes to the cave where she lives, she says she has been waiting for him and that the waves have told her his story.
 She then advises that the Rainbow Fish must share his scales with the other fish.
 She continues that if he shares his scales, he may no longer be the most beautiful fish, but he should "discover how to be happy".
 The Rainbow Fish tries to say that he cannot share his favorite scales, but Wanda disappears in a cloud of ink.

 When he encounters the small blue fish again, the Rainbow Fish shares one of his precious silver scales and sees the little fish's joy.
 Though one of his shiny scales is gone, he immediately feels much better.
 Very soon, the Rainbow Fish is surrounded by the other fish requesting scales, and he shares one with each of them.
 Soon, everyone in the ocean has one shiny silver scale (including the Rainbow Fish).
 (All his scales were gone – all but one.)
 Even though he gave away all his silver scales and only had one left, the Rainbow Fish is finally happy.